oxyplugins/oxy-toolbox/readme.txt

 == Changelog ==

+= 1.2.6 ( June 13, 2020 ) =
+* Added a new module: Image Width and Height Size Attributes.

 = 1.2.5 ( June 12, 2020 ) =
 * Fixed license activation/deactivation issue especially after site has been migrated to a new location.
 * Fixed "At least One Product on Sale" condition.